cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 and the second arcs under 0 and 1 are limited to the integer values between 0 and 39.
 (The root arc `joint-iso-itu-t(2)` has no such limitations on its second arc.)
-If X and Y are the first two integers, the single integer actually encoded is computed as:
+If X and Y are the first two integer values, the single integer value actually encoded is computed as:

 > X * 40 + Y